 Like most other Middle Eastern countries, Saudi Arabia has a lot of sun.
 In some areas of the country, the local authorities are capitalising on this and introducing solar-powered street lights.

-To make these street lights as effective as possible, LEDs have proven to be the most suitable choice.
-LEDs are low power, require little maintenance, and yet cast a strong, pleasant light.
-In Saudi Arabia, outdoor, solar-powered LEDs are now an accepted energy-saving alternative to traditional lighting systems.
+To make these street lights as effective as possible, LED light bulbs have proven to be the most suitable choice.
+LED light bulbs are low power, require little maintenance, and yet cast a strong, pleasant light.
+In Saudi Arabia, outdoor, solar-powered LED light bulbs are now an accepted energy-saving alternative to traditional lighting systems.

 LED lighting in Kuwait